unsystemizer/counterparty-config-example/README.md

 counterparty-rpc-password = WoRD
 testnet = 1
 ```

 ## Start Services

 ### Bitcoin Core

 I assume your user name is `USER`.
 Change as required.
+If your config file is $HOME/.bitcoin/bitcoin.conf, it's enough to run `bitcoind` without any options.

-`$ sudo bitcoin-0.10.2/bin/bitcoind --conf=/home/USER/.bitcoin/bitcoin.testnet.conf`
+`$ bitcoin-0.12.0/bin/bitcoind --conf=/home/USER/.bitcoin/bitcoin.testnet.conf`

 NOTES:
-1) For additional security it's good to require the user to be a sudoer.
-2) I downloaded statically compiled binaries from BTCDrak and extracted the archive in my home directory:
+1) I downloaded statically compiled binaries from BTCDrak and extracted the archive in my home directory, that's why my path looks like it does:

 ```
-$ cd $HOME; dir bitcoin-0.10.2/bin/
+$ cd $HOME; dir bitcoin-0.12.0/bin/
 bitcoin-cli  bitcoind  bitcoin-qt  bitcoin-tx  test_bitcoin  test_bitcoin-qt
 ```
+2) If you built from source or installed someone's binaries or modified your `$PATH`, you wouldn't use full paths to Bitcoin Core binaries.

 ### Counterparty Server

 `$ sudo counterparty-server start`

 No additional arguments are required if `server.conf` is in its default location.
+If your config file is `server.testnet.conf`, then `--testnet` or `--config-file <FULL-PATH-TO-COUNTERPARTY-SERVER.CONF>` have to be specified when starting.

 ## Test Clients